 Why Is Active Recovery Important for Runners?

-But, what is active recovery and does it have any benefits?
+But, what is active recovery for athletes and does it have any benefits?

 Active recovery and its benefits

 The best-known and widely used post-running intervention is arguably active recovery, which can loosely be defined as a 5-15 minute low-to-moderate intensity exercise within one hour after a training session or race to facilitate recovery (Van Hooran, 2018).